yuffyz/MapReduce-Patterns/README.md

 # MapReduce Patterns

-This repo contains Hadoop mapreduce programs written in python and java.

-The patterns in this repo includes:
+Mapreduce programs have general patterns for batch processing.
+The patterns could be applied to abstract statistics from large dataset.
+Common patterns are summarized here for reuse, which includes:
 * Filter
 * Top-N
 * Summariztion